o-lim/generate-ninja/tools/gn/docs/reference.md

   process_file_template will return for those inputs (see "gn help process_file_template").

-  binary targets (executables, libraries): this will return a list of the resulting binary file(s).
+  executables and libraries: this will return a list of the resulting binary file(s).
 The "main output" (the actual binary or library) will always be the 0th element in the result.
 Depending on the platform and output type, there may be other output files as well (like import libraries) which will follow.

-  source sets and groups: this will return a list containing the path of the "stamp" file that Ninja will produce once all outputs are generated.
-This probably isn't very useful.
+  source sets: this will return a list of the resulting object file(s) for each source file after it has been compiled.
+Depending on the platform and output type, there may be more than one output file for each source file.
 ```

 #### **Example**